-- Names of up to 3 UF neuroscientists who’s research aligns with your own interests (a complete listing of neuroscience faculty can be found here)
+3. Choice of up to 3 UF neuroscience mentors who’s research aligns with your own interests (see above list)

 We will contact applicants who meet preliminary selection criteria by email to arrange a phone interview with members of the SNIP selection committee.
 Interviewees will elaborate upon their research interests and career goals, ask questions about the program and training environment at UF and discuss potential mentored research projects.
 The interview is not a guarantee of acceptance into the program.
 Applicants will be notified of acceptance into the program by email and this notification will also contain information about the faculty mentor.
 Applicants have 14 days to accept or decline the offer.